 Here’s how you win on mobile in these critical planning steps:

 Step one in winning this travel game is showing up in the conversation, and that’s primarily through improving your search rankings.
 Thirty-eight percent of non-branded searches (like “Hotels in New Orleans”) come from mobile devices.
 When planning your search strategy, think about what questions a traveler would want answered when researching.
 If you are one of our Louisiana-based clients, being seen in the search results for terms like “honeymoon destinations,” “fishing trips” and “best food destinations” will give you the greatest results.

 In these initial trip-planning steps, your traveler is using their phone for planning their trip as a quick escape from the day-to-day.
 What’s better than beautiful pictures and inviting video of their upcoming vacation in between meetings or chores?
 To sell your location, it’s important to paint a rich picture of the experience.
 Use video to bring that picture to life.

 3. REINFORCE THEIR DECISION.

 On average, a traveler will look at 38 websites before booking their hotel.
 What other people are saying about the destination ultimately drives the final decision.
 As a result, it’s critical to not only encourage guests to provide feedback on review sites and share on social channels, but to monitor, manage and respond to all channels.
 To get authentic content, suggest brand hashtags, repost/retweet location-tagged content and encourage guests to provide reviews after their visit.

 Half the fun of a vacation is planning it.
 So make sure your brand is visible during these key preparation steps by showing up, being part of the daydream and then reinforcing the customer’s decision by encouraging others to talk about the experience.

 How would you rate your mobile experience?
-Let us know by tweeting at @DEVENEYnola using the #DEVchat hashtag.
+Tweet us @DEVENEYMKTG and let us know.